 NOTE: You can use a bowl lined with a dish towel if you don’t have a banneton available, but this is not ideal, as it can cause the dough to become too ‘sweaty’ and cause sticking when turning it out to bake in the oven.

 Batard – This is also a free form loaf, but of a more elongated shape.
 A batard requires a proofing basket that is ‘batard’ shaped like this one.

 Couche – If you are making french bread, a couche is a cloth specifically designed to hold long thin bread shapes in place while they are rising.
 If you don’t have a couche, then a large dish towel or thick cotton cloth can work just as well.
 Do remember to flour it well to prevent sticking.

 Step 6: Scoring your Bread

 Scoring sourdough bread just before placing it in the oven is important for controlling the heat distribution while it is baking, and ensuring the loaf will rise to a predictable shape.
 For this you will need:

 Dough scoring knife – Also called a lame or grignette (pronounced ‘larm’ or ‘grin-yet’ respectively), a dough scoring knife is an extremely sharp, extremely thin, flexible blade with a handle.
 This tool helps to make clean, sharp cuts on the surface of your loaf, helping to produce a beautiful healthy oven spring.
-(Check out my Essential Tools section for my top pick).

 NOTE: If you don’t have one, it is best to carefully use a razor blade, rather than a sharp knife.
 A knife will most likely not be thin enough, or have the type of sharpness needed to make effective scoring lines in your dough.